staudt/funquakedm/README.md

 Installation
 ============
-  1. Create a *funquakedm* folder inside the Quake game folder and copy the *progs.dat* file inside it (so you'll have "<quake dir>\funquakedm\progs.dat").
+  1. Create folder named **funquakedm** inside the Quake game folder
+  2. Download the **progs.dat** file from this repository and place inside the funquakedm directory (so you'll have "<quake dir>\funquakedm\progs.dat")
-  2. Run *quake.exe -game funquakedm* (or replace quake.exe with your favorite Quake client)
+  2. Run **quake.exe -game funquakedm** (or replace quake.exe with your favorite Quake client)
   3. Start your server and have fun!
-Only the server needs to follow these steps!

 Current Features
 ================